ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 [config_base.h](https://git.trustedfirmware.org/TF-M/trusted-firmware-m.git/tree/config/config_base.h).
 It can be used as a pattern for the custom configuration header.

-You can also provide the own version of Matter example by setting `TFM_NS_APP_VERSION` variable.
+You can also provide your own version of a Matter example by setting the `TFM_NS_APP_VERSION` variable.

 ```